MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-allocatedresource.md

 ---
-Description: 'The Win32\_AllocatedResource association WMI class relates a logical device to a system resource.
-This class is used to discover which resources, such as IRQs or DMA channels, are in use by a specific device.'
+Description: The Win32\_AllocatedResource association WMI class relates a logical device to a system resource.
+This class is used to discover which resources, such as IRQs or DMA channels, are in use by a specific device.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'cfac1209-1405-4fee-847c-8a61504bfac1'
+ms.assetid: cfac1209-1405-4fee-847c-8a61504bfac1
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'Win32\_AllocatedResource class'
+title: Win32\_AllocatedResource class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Win32\_AllocatedResource class